 It helps us to get rid of all that is unnecessary.

-I think this concept of beauty has influenced and inspired me in my art since I was 19 and first visited Japan...the moss in the buddhist gardens...the beauty in the small details, in the insignificant we often are passing by and off course the beauty in the empty space that are never empty, but filled with presence.
+I think this concept of beauty has influenced and inspired me in my art since I was 19 and first visited Japan...the moss in the Buddhist gardens...the beauty in the small details, in the insignificant we often are passing by and of course the beauty in the empty space that is never empty, but filled with presence.

-I thing the WABI/SABI concept are so important in or modern society today, to not forget the poetry in life and or inner connections to nature.
+I think the WABI/SABI concept is so important in or modern society today, to not forget the poetry in life and or inner connections to nature.